THE PROMISE KEEPERS

 "The Spirit of the Lord is moving on so many fronts.
 In just the past ten months we have seen racial reconciliations take place among Southern Baptists in Atlanta; in Memphis, leaders from Pentecostal denominations, once divided along racial lines, are now reunited, while white Evangelical leaders repented with blacks in Chicago.
 We can truly say the Lord is moving mightily on his people.
 Mix in the March for Jesus [20,000,000] and the [1,100,000] Promise Keepers, and we are seeing the stage set for what I believe will be the greatest awakening of this century."
 (45)

 Movements such as Promise Keepers are fully dedicated to breaking down all denominational walls, regardless of essential doctrine, in order to bring about a unified church with a "central command."
-Promise Keepers leaders say that they are building "Joels Army."
-Bill McCartney has even invited the Christian men of Louis Farrakhan's Million Man March to join the PK Million Man March this October.
-(46) If the radical homosexual movement infiltrates PK (and they have threatened to seduce our sons "wherever men are with men together") and PK merges with the secular men's movement and Louis Farrakhan's movement, we could one day have a monster like Hitler's S.A. or S.S.
-Few recall that it was the wholesome German Wandervogel movement, infiltrated by Nazi gay activists, which developed into the Hitler Youth Movement -- which later matured into the ultramasculine, militaristic, highly disciplined and dreaded Nazi Storm Troopers -- or S.A.
+Promise Keepers leaders say that they are building "Joel’s Army."
+Bill McCartney has also invited the Christian men of Louis Farrakhan's Million Man March to join the PK Million Man March this October.
+(46) If the radical homosexual movement infiltrates Promise Keepers (and they have threatened to seduce our sons "wherever men are with men together"), a movement like Hitler's S.A. or S.S may evolve.
+It was the wholesome German Wandervogel movement, infiltrated by Nazi gay activists, which developed into the Hitler Youth Movement -- which later matured into the ultramasculine, militaristic, highly disciplined and dreaded Nazi Storm Troopers, the S.A.

 Revelation 17 describes a massive religious and political entity which has become skillful in the exercise of spiritual and political power.
 However, MYSTERY BABYLON is not "the Lords army" -- but the bloodstained warrior church.
 The various Gnostic streams of the Latter Rain will soon merge, becoming a deluge that rivals the days of Noah.